Will the eruption of the volcano in Iceland affect flights and how serious is it?

 But the scientists warn the situation could change and that it’s too early to say how long the eruption will last or when local residents could move back into their homes.

-“Even though the lava did not erupt into the town of Grindavik or at the nearby power plant and popular tourist destination, the Blue Lagoon, the lava flows are still only a few kilometers away and there is still concern of lavas reaching these key locations,” Mitchell said.
+“Even though the lava did not erupt into the town of Grindavik or at the nearby power plant and popular tourist destination, the Blue Lagoon, the lava flows are still only a few kilometers away and there is still concern of lavas reaching these key locations,” said Sam Mitchell, a researcher in volcanology at the University of Bristol.

 One volcanologist, Ármann Höskuldsson, told Iceland’s state broadcaster RUV that he expected the eruption could last from a week to 10 days.
 “If everything is normal, this will subside in the afternoon tomorrow,” he said.